getsmarter/moodle-local_forum_events/README.md

 # email_events

-Moodle plugin that hooks into the Moodle Events API and sends the events to a email_events.io project.
+Moodle plugin that hooks into the Moodle Events API and sends the events via email.

 It has settings for changing:

-* Enabling/disabling sending of events
+* Enabling/disabling emailing of events
-* email_events project writekey
+* Default email subject
-* Default event properties
+* Default email body
+* Email to role

 Each event has:

 * Moodle event name
-* email_events event name
-* email_events event type
-* email_events event properties
+* email subject
+* email body
 * Active/inactive